Skip to content

 The first day of the Institute for Portfolio Alternatives (IPA) 2026 IPA Summit, held at the Conrad in Washington, D.C., from April 29 to May 1, presented interviews with top regulators from the SEC and FINRA as well as Sen. Tim Scott, Chairman of the Senate Banking Committee.

-In her welcoming remarks, Anya Coverman, President and CEO of the IPA, said, “At the IPA, we describe ourselves as your voice at the intersection of markets and policy.
-In reality, what we are is … a bridge.
-We connect the complex and often highly regulated worlds of private markets with the long-term financial goals of individual investors.”
+In her welcoming remarks, Anya Coverman, President and CEO of the IPA, said the IPA is the industry's voice at the intersection of markets and policy.
+"We connect the complex and often highly regulated worlds of private markets with the long-term financial goals of individual investors.”

 Jason Goode, IPA Chair and Partner at Alston & Bird, said this year’s summit was the largest in terms of sponsors, distribution partners and industry participants, and included more than 160 people registered for Capitol Hill meetings with lawmakers, which occurred on the morning of April 30.